 - Following the path, attention is drawn back to the right side and focused on the orange CTA button.

 Keep in mind, these eye movements are subjective, and not all users will scan pages the same way.
 The key thing to remember is to keep your viewers’ focused on the path that you want them to follow and persuading them to convert on your CTA.

-Landing pages that follow the Z-Pattern
+post-click landing pages that follow the Z-Pattern

 - The visitor will likely start at the headline, since it’s larger font than the rest of the copy and contrasts well with the dark background.